 When you're within the suzieq-cli, you can run device unique columns=namespace to see the list of different scenarios, we've gathered data for.
 Use help inside the suzieq-cli to navigate your way around the CLI.
 Network operators should find the CLI easy to use as a router/bridge CLI as it provides contextual help and completions.

 To start collecting data for your network, create an inventory file to gather the data from following the instructions here.
 Decide the directory where the data will be stored (ensure you have sufficient available space if you're going to be running the poller, say 100 MB at least).
 Lets call this dbdir.
 Now launch the suzieq docker container as follows:

-docker run -it -vdbdir:/suzieq/parquet --name sq-poller netenglabs/suzieq Connect to the container via docker attach sq-poller
+docker run -it -v dbdir:/home/suzieq/parquet --name sq-poller netenglabs/suzieq docker attach sq-poller # connect to the container

 As a Python Package

-Suzieq is also available as a standard Python package that you can install via pip.
+SuzieQ is also available as a standard Python package that you can install via pip.
 We strongly recommend the use of Python virtual environment.
-Suzieq only works with Python versions 3.7.1 and above, and on Linux and MacOS.
-The releases are always tested with Python versions 3.7 and 3.8.
+SuzieQ only works with Python versions 3.8.1 and above, and on Linux and MacOS.
+The releases are always tested with Python versions 3.8 and 3.9.

 To install suzieq via pip run:

 To setup a virtual environment if you don't know how to, is as simple as:

 python -m venv suzieq-env(Assuming suzieq-env is a directory in the current folder you want to create the virtual environment in.
 The directory name can be anything you want it to be).